Community Eligibility Provision (CEP) Schools

-To save you time and effort, the information you provide on your Free and Reduced Price School Meals Application, Eligibility Status, may be shared with other programs for which your children may qualify.
-For additional information follow the link for more information.
+To save you time and effort, the information you provide on your Multi-Child Meal Benefits Application, Eligibility Status, may be shared with other programs for which your children may qualify.
+For additional information, follow the link Meal Benefits Disclosure Form for more information.

-The online application is an easy and convenient way for parents and guardians to submit online multi-child meal benefit applications.
-There is not a fee for using the website as the service is provided free of charge by your District.
+The online application is an easy and convenient way for parents and guardians to submit online Multi-Child Meal Benefit Applications.
+There is no fee for using the website as the service is provided free of charge by your district.
 The online multi-child application is located at Myschoolapps.com website.
-If you already applied online for Free and Reduced-Price Meal Benefits, contact the Meal Benefits office at 754-321-0250 for application status.
+If you have already applied online for a Multi-Child Meal Benefit Application, contact the Meal Benefits office at 754-321-0250 for application status.

 Students are expected to pay for their meal at the time of service.
 Broward County Public Schools encourages families to complete a meal benefits application to determine eligibility for free and reduced-price meals.
 All students must pay the full price for lunch unless designated through the Meal Benefits office to be eligible for free or reduced-price meals.

 Myschoolbucks.com is an online payment portal especially designed to allow parents to make quick and easy online payments to their children's school accounts.
 The system allows parents to manage their children's lunch accounts, including viewing food selection.
-A nominal fee of $1.95 is charged per credit/debit transaction.
-Contact a My School Bucks representative at 1-855-832-5226 for assistance in Spanish, Creole, Portuguese and other languages.
+A nominal fee of $2.49 is charged per credit/debit transaction.

 Milk - ½ Pint